 As an FYI… I started a poll many months ago, that having to do with Stick Grips, or how a coach or player grips a stick.
 There are only three boxes to check there, so I hope many more visitors will provide their input — hey, the larger the sample size, the more the results should mean to us.
 Coaches might also want to follow the results as they develop, in case they have deal with this issue for their players.
 I urge serious hockey folks to keep tabs on that poll, too, as they formulate their own opinions.

-Among the posts you can expect to see over the coming month:
+Among the posts you can expect to see:

 I am back to updating My Best Posts about every two weeks now, but that kind of depends on the kinds of topics that are appropriate for the time of year, etc.